AlexPengis/NST_TG_BOT_MIPT/README.md

 Starting with different initialization images: noise (white or gaussian), content and style leads to different results. <br/>
 Empirically content image gives the best results as explored in [this research paper](https://arxiv.org/pdf/1602.07188.pdf) also. <br/>
 Here you can see results for content, random and style initialization in that order (left to right):
 You can also see that with style initialization we had some content from the artwork leaking directly into our output.

-In steps 45, 129 and 510 of the  using layers relu1_1, relu2_1, relu3_1, relu4_1 and relu5_1 for style representation.

 ## Setup